Timeline of the Battle of Tumu

-The Battle of Tumu was a significant battle in Chinese history that took place on 1 September 1449, between the Ming dynasty and the Oirat Mongols.
+The Battle of Tumu was a battle in Chinese history, fought on 1 September 1449, between the Ming dynasty and the Oirat Mongols.
 In July 1449, Esen Taishi, leader of the Oirat Mongols, launched a large-scale, three-pronged invasion of China.
-Emperor Yingzong of Ming, on the advice of the eunuch Wang Zhen, decided to personally lead an expedition northward to confront Esen Taishi, despite protests from experienced generals.
+Emperor Yingzong of Ming, on the advice of the eunuch Wang Zhen, decided to personally lead an expedition northward to confront Esen, despite protests from experienced generals.
 The Ming army was ill-prepared and became scattered during its advance.
 When it reached the Tumu post station, it was in a vulnerable position, trapped in narrow terrain with limited water and supplies.

-Taking advantage of this, Esen Taishi used deceptive tactics to lure the Ming forces into an ambush.
-The Mongol cavalry quickly surrounded them, cutting off their retreat.
+Esen then employed deceptive tactics to lure the Ming forces into an ambush, and Mongol cavalry units quickly surrounded them, cutting off their retreat.
 Meanwhile, Wang Zhen, who held de facto command, was indecisive and ignored advice from his generals to organize a withdrawal.
-As a result, the Ming army was overwhelmed and suffered a complete collapse.

-The battle ended in a defeat for the Ming, with tens of thousands of soldiers killed and Emperor Yingzong captured alive.
-This defeat had a significant impact on the military and also caused political instability in the Ming dynasty for years to come.
-It is considered one of the worst military defeats in Ming history and marked a significant shift in power along China's northern frontier between the Ming court and the Mongol tribes.
+Esen's troops subsequently overwhelmed and defeated the Ming army, killed tens of thousands of soldiers, and captured the Emperor.